chemlab/chemlab/docs/gromacs.rst

 is written by GROMACS in the ".edr" file.
 You can use the chemlab script to view that::

-  $ chemlab gromacs ener.edr -e Pressure
+  $ chemlab gromacs energy ener.edr -e Pressure
-  $ chemlab gromacs ener.edr -e Temperature
+  $ chemlab gromacs energy ener.edr -e Temperature
-  $ chemlab gromacs ener.edr -e Potential
+  $ chemlab gromacs energy ener.edr -e Potential
-  $ chemlab gromacs ener.edr -e Density
+  $ chemlab gromacs energy ener.edr -e Density

 .. warning:: The chemlab gromacs command is a work in progress, the
              syntax may change in the future.